Wondering what the best way for employees to work more efficiently is? According to a…

 - Internet as a whole

 Massive internet outages, cable repair, or web maintenance can take down servers.
-As a result, this impairs the ability to connect to a VPN server.
+As a result, this impairs the ability for connecting and monitoring a VPN server.

 - VPN Server